Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 April 1, 2025

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-I grew up believing in a meritocracy; with hard work - and government funding of my university education - I eventually escaped a difficult home and poor schooling to succeed in journalism.
+Ask Rachel anything I grew up believing in a meritocracy; with hard work - and government funding of my university education - I eventually escaped a difficult home and poor schooling to succeed in journalism.
 But times have moved on, and the reality now is that getting a university education is no longer the gateway it used to be.
-In fact, according to generational expert and historian, Dr Eliza Filby, our life chances and .…
+In fact, according to generational expert and historian, Dr Eliza Filby, our life chances and opportunities are no longer shaped by what we learn or earn bu...

 Listen to the Episode